crystal-ruby/pages/_posts/2015-11-28-one-compiler-down-one-to-go.md

 So, the good news: it **it works**

-Working means calling works, if, while, assignment, class and method definition.
+Working means: calling works, if, while, assignment, class and method definition.
 The benchmarks were hello world and fibonacci, both recursive and by looping.

 I even updated the [**whole book**](/book.html) to be up to date.
 Added a Soml section, updated